wellping/wellping/docs/index.md

 - Read through the SDK upgrade's change list (e.g., [blog post for Expo SDK 43](https://blog.expo.dev/expo-sdk-43-aa9b3c7d5541)), and especially pay close attention to the "Deprecations, renamings, and removals" section.
 - Manually test the basic functionalities of the app such as logging in, receiving pings, completing pings, and uploading data.

-One important thing to notice is that over-the-air updates (through `expo publish`) will not apply to the app built with an older SDK version after you upgrade the SDK version.
-Learn more about different options to publish app changes [here](TODO).
+One important thing to notice is that over-the-air updates (through `expo publish`) will not apply to the app built with an older SDK version after you upgrade the SDK version even if you publish in the same Release Channel.
+In another word, if you upgrade the SDK version, you have to publish a new version on App Store and Google Play; OTA updates published after an SDK update will not be reflected in the user's existing app.
+Learn more about different options to publish app changes in [Publishing Code Updates & Versioning](./publishing-updates-and-versioning.md).